 “Original” or “true” pomades are mostly oil based, these pomades are nice if you go to the gym often or live active life style.

-See with this product your not going to sweat it out like most other products and you don’t have to worry about the partial blindness when your hair gel infused sweat drips into your eye.
+See, with this product, your not going to sweat it out like most other products, and you don’t have to worry about partial blindness when your hair gel infused sweat drips into your eye.

-On the other hand you will find that with an oil based pomade its not going to be the easiest to wash out.
-Most pomades take couple showers to be fully removed from the hair.
+On the other hand, you will find that with an oil-based pomade, it’s not going to be the easiest to wash out.
+Most pomades take a couple of showers to be fully removed from the hair.

 Pomades contrary to other products smell quite pleasant and its not as overwhelming as a hairspray.

 Most have a mint or clean manly smell.